olliw42/mLRS/mLRS/CREATE_TARGET_INSTRUCTIONS.md

+# Targets

+This page documents in detail the steps with which the targets in this repository were created.

+It can, and should, serve as manual for creating new targets.
 For some steps it is very important to do them in the correct sequence.
 So it is best to just follow all steps exactly as given below.

-Quotation marks "" are used to enclose text, but should never be entered.
+Quotation marks "" are used to enclose text, but should never be entered. '->' is used to indicate to goto a certain field, option, menu.

 Some steps depend on the STM32 part.